whitepenny/sequent/wp-content/plugins/gravityforms-hubspot/readme.txt

 We kept the API Key feature in earlier versions of our plugin as a "just in case"...
 HubSpot's switch to oAuth 2.0 required such an overhaul of the plugin, that we have chosen to drop support for it.

+= Is this plugin php 7.2 compatible? =

+Yes!
+We have tested it and it is compatible with php 7.2.

 == Screenshots ==

 1. The Location of your HubSpot settings on a per-form basis.
 It can be found by hovering over the "Settings" text, or clicking settings and then clicking "HubSpot"